best-practice-and-impact/ons-spark/ons-spark/sparklyr-intro/sparklyr-intro.md

 ```
 ````
-Checking the file again, you can see that although the folder still exists, it will contain only one CSV file.
+Checking the file again, you can see that although the directory still exists, it will contain only one CSV file.

 ### Removing files